Integral Artin motives I: Smooth objects and the ordinary t-structure: Preliminaries

-\begin{proposition} Let $\mr{D}_c$ be on of the fibered categories $\DM_{\et,c}$, $\DA^{\eff}_{\et,c}$, $\Shv_{\et,c}$ and $\Shv_c(-_{\et})$, let $\pp$ be a prime ideal of $\Z$ and let $S$ be a scheme.
+Recall the category $\DM_{\et,c}(S,R)$ of constructible motives defined as the thick subcategory generated by the $M_S(X)(n)$ for $X$ smooth over $S$. \begin{proposition} Let $\pp$ be a prime ideal of $\Z$ and let $S$ be a scheme.
 Then, with the notations of \Cref{p-loc} the functor is an equivalence. \end{proposition} \begin{proof} With the notations of \Cref{p-loc}, the functor is fully faithful by \Cref{commutation}.
-Since the category $\mr{D}_c(S,R\otimes_\Z \Z_\pp)$ is idempotent complete, the functor is therefore fully faithful.
-Its essential image is therefore a thick subcategory which contains the generators of $\mr{D}_c(S,R\otimes_\Z \Z_\pp)$.
+Since the category $\DM_{\et,c}(S,R\otimes_\Z \Z_\pp)$ is idempotent complete, the functor is therefore fully faithful.
+Its essential image is therefore a thick subcategory which contains the generators of $\DM_{\et,c}(S,R\otimes_\Z \Z_\pp)$.
 Therefore, it is an equivalence. \end{proof}